Difference Between Drafts and Checks

 Main Differences Between Drafts and Checks

-1. A draft is issued by a person from his bank, while a check is issued by a customer having a chequebook.
+1. A person issues a draft from his bank, while a check is issued by a customer having a chequebook.

 2. Drafts can also be said to be a check which is legalized.
 Whole checks are said to be paperless financial instruments for fast payment.